Stephanie (film): Plot

 Eric and Jane reveal there is no monster: the monster is Stephanie.
 She was hallucinating the shadowy figure that had been harassing her.
 Her parents drug her and attempt to perform brain surgery to nullify her powers.
 Stephanie wakes up and telekinetically destroys the lab.
 News broadcasts explain that the apocalyptic event is that murderous, telekinetic children like Stephanie have been appearing all over the world, and there is no cure for their powers or murderous urges: they must be killed.
 Stephanie acts as if nothing has happened the next morning.
 Eric and Jane poison some hot cocoa intended for her.
 Eric explains his theory that a force is possessing Stephanie and the other children.
 When in this state, Stephanie occasionally develops dark patches on her face, lending credence to this theory.
 Stephanie prepares to drink the cocoa, but her telekinesis autonomously knocks it out of her hand.
 She moves to attack Eric, and he shoots her several times, seemingly killing her.

-Stephanie returns home, unharmed, tortures and kills her parents, and tells them they should've never come back.
+Stephanie returns home, unharmed, and tells her parents they should've never come back.
+Her telekinetic tenticles kill Jane by breaking her bones, and kill Eric by cutting his spine with a kitchen knife.
 She telekinetically destroys the house and walks outside, dragging her parents’ corpses and leaving them at Paul's grave.
 She then drops and steps on her toy turtle, presumably showing that she is now possessed by the force, and destroys all the other houses in the neighborhood.
 Her shadow is shown to have long tentacles, as she begins to laugh in a demonic way.

-The movie ends by zooming out to show the Earth: there are fires all over, showing that the other telekinetic children are similarly wreaking destruction around the world.
+The movie ends by zooming out to show the Earth: there are fires all over, showing that the other telekinetic children are similarly wreaking destruction around the world ahead of Stephanie.